China to allow in U.S. health experts as virus shows no sign of slowing

 Economists are predicting world economic output will be cut by 0.2 to 0.3 percentage point.

-Taiwan’s Foxconn (2317.TW), which makes smartphones for Apple (AAPL.O) and other brands, has halted “almost all” of its production in China after companies were told to shut until at least Feb.
+Taiwan’s Foxconn, which makes smartphones for Apple and other brands, has halted “almost all” of its production in China after companies were told to shut until at least Feb.
 10, a source said.
 The company did not respond to a request for comment.

 Countries continued to evacuate their citizens from Wuhan.